Enjoy the dream of flying

 Learn more

-Eine Aufnahme von zwei Piloten die sich auf einen Flügel anlehnen
+Eine Aufnahme von zwei Piloten die sich auf einen Flügel vom Junkers A50 Junior Flugzeug anlehnen

 The Junkers A50 Junior

-The junior from corrugated iron is waiting for you
+The corrugated iron junior is waiting for you

-The Junkers A50 Junior was the world’s first sports aircraft.
-The single-engine, two-seat low-wing monoplane with an oval fuselage cross-section took to the skies for the first time in 1929.
-Today, the Junkers A50 Junior is being reissued as an exceptional ultralight aircraft handcrafted with design adaptations and state-of-the-art technology that have transported the airplane into the present.
+The Junkers A50 Junior was the world’s first sports airplane.
+The single-engine, two-seater low-wing aircraft with an oval fuselage cross-section took to the skies for the first time in 1929.
+Today, the Junkers A50 Junior is being reissued by hand as an extraordinary ultralight aircraft, whereby design modifications and state-of-the-art technology have transported the plane into the present day.

 Our fleet